Getting Started with Advanced Product Fields for WooCommerce

 - Type: the field type decides what type of input will be shown on your product.
-We have an array of options such as a select list, checkboxes, image swatches, file upload, and more.
+We have an variety of options such as a select list, checkboxes, image swatches, file upload, and more.
 There are also types that don’t require user input, but can just be used for layouting or adding extra information to your product.
 Examples are a section, image, or paragraph.
 We keep a complete list of available field types and examples here.